St. Louis plans to get rid of 2,000 dead and dying trees

 A contract was awarded Wednesday to a private tree removal company whose work will supplement ongoing tree maintenance by the city’s Forestry Division.

 Plans call for the trees to be removed by next summer.
-Most are in public right-of-way.
+Most are in the public right-of-way.

 The mayor’s office says the city plans to replace as many of the trees as possible with new, healthier ones.